State Law Guide · Updated January 2026

 View all states →

-Average Pennsylvania recovery: $1,100 · Based on Pennsylvania Unfair Trade Practices and Consumer Protection Law (UTPCPL)
+Optional letter only if you act · Pennsylvania Unfair Trade Practices and Consumer Protection Law (UTPCPL)

 Disclaimer: This page provides general information about Pennsylvania consumer protection laws and is intended for educational purposes only.
 It is not legal advice.
 Laws may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.